kyliewake/kyliewebsite/content/blog/Blog.md

 Let's use Hugo to create a new web site.
 I'm a Mac user, so I'll create mine in my home directory, in the Sites folder.
 If you're using Linux, you might have to create the folder first.

-The "new site" command will create a skeleton of a site.
+The new site command will create a skeleton of a site.
 It will give you the basic directory structure and a useable configuration file.

 ```
 $ hugo new site ~/Sites/zafta